christensenacademy/christensen-academy/modules/html-basics/textpages/html-basics.md

 #HTML Basics
 HTML (Hypertext Markup Language) is code that a web designer or developer writes to create the basic content of a webpage.
-Most webpages are also composed of CSS and JavaScript, which enhance basic HTML by providing style and interactivity to the page.
-This document focuses only on basic HTML.
+Most webpages are also composed of CSS and JavaScript, but this document only discusses basic HTML.

-**Key Idea:** HTML, CSS, and JavaScript are plain text.
+**Key Idea:** HTML is just plain text code that can be written in a simple text editor.

 **Key Idea:** Web browser programs--Firefox, Chrome, Safari, IE, etc.--must read and interpret HTML, CSS, and JavaScript in order to display webpages to people browsing the Web.

 ##Markup, Tags, and Elements
 HTML (Hypertext *Markup* Language) is built on the ideas of tags and elements, which can more generally be called "markup."

 In HTML, a tag looks like `<*>`, where the * can be any number of characters.
 For example, in HTML there is a `<body>` tag that has special meaning to a browser.
 I could invent my own tags--`<dakota>`, `<mountaindew code="red">`, and `<kowabunga dudes>`--but tags I make up that aren't part of the official HTML specification wouldn't mean anything to a browser.

 Tags provide meaning to a browser by creating HTML elements.
 Most elements require two tags, an opening and a closing tag, as shown below.